How Much Black Wealth is “Acceptable” in America Today

 Today, 100 years after BWS’s destruction, black wealth continues to suffer at the individual and generational level (Conley, 1999; Oliver & Shapiro, 1995).
 Putting aside systemic racism, red-lining, lending discrepancies, and other forms of black American suppression, looking at business ownership, control, and profitability alone tells a bleak story.

-My research seeks to test what the tipping point wealth number is leading to threat and implicit bias in black and white perceivers.
+My research seeks to explore the wealth threshold for Blacks / African Americans that leads to a perceived threat or bias in both black and white perceivers.
 My study aims to fill a gap in the literature by testing an un-researched inclination that “black wealth” is an aversive concept to white and perhaps also to black Americans.
-If expected results are found, the implications of the research imply that another BWS could happen today—despite the apparent “progress” we have made since 1921.
+If expected results are found, the research implications imply that another BWS could happen today—despite the apparent “progress” we have made since 1921.

 Message to Sponsor